Help Reference

 spaces checkout --help

-Executes the checkout rules in the specified scripts.
+Executes the checkout rules in the specified scripts or workflow files.

 Usage: spaces checkout [OPTIONS] --name <NAME>